 HOW DO YOU WASH A BUCKWHEAT PILLOW?

-You wash a buckwheat pillow by carefully removing the hulls and washing the pillow casing.
-Once, the casing has been washed and dried the hulls can be replaced inside the pillow.
+You wash a buckwheat pillow by carefully removing the hulls and washing the pillow case.
+Once, the case has been washed and dried the hulls can be replaced inside the pillow.
 The hulls themselves are not washed.

 HOW MUCH DOES A BUCKWHEAT PILLOW COST?